 How to apply

 To apply to the Joint Medical Program in 2022, you must complete the following three steps.
 Remember, our Joint Medical Program is world-class and entry is competitive.
 Each year, 170 places are available in the program across both the University of Newcastle and the University of New England; more than 3,500 people apply for those spaces.
 Your application will go through a rigorous selection process.
 If your application isn't successful, we encourage you to apply again the following year or to consider one of the many alternative degrees offered by the University of Newcastle or the University of New England.

 Click here to download a prospectus providing an overview of the Joint Medical Program including the application and selection process.

 Register with the University Clinical Aptitude Test (UCAT ANZ) office and attend a UCAT ANZ session at a nominated test site.
 Fees apply.

 Registration closes 17 May 2021.
 UCAT ANZ testing begins 1 July and the last testing date is 11 August 2021.
 All enquiries concerning UCAT ANZ should be directed to the UCAT ANZ office.

-Final bookings will be accepted from Friday 22 May until Monday 1 June 2020 at 11:59pm AEST and will incur the late fee of AUD $75.
+Final bookings will be accepted until Monday 31 May at 11:59pm AEST and will incur the late fee of AUD $85.

 Submit your early bird application through the Universities Admission Centre (UAC) by 30 September 2022.
 Late applications may be accepted by UAC, but late fees apply.